hackbrightacademy/explore-python/contents/conditionals.rst

     True

-Also, reaching way back to the first module, recall that the string ``"True"`` is **not** the same as the Boolean value ``True``.
+Also, reaching way back to the first module, recall that the string ``"True"`` is *not* the same as the boolean value ``True``.
 They are two values that look the same, but are different `types`.

-..
-QUESTION: style ~ Boolean or boolean?

-As a fun aside, we could prove this using a Boolean expression:
+As a fun aside, we could prove this using a boolean expression:

 .. code-block:: python